wso2/docs-choreo-dev/en/docs/administer/configure-developer-portal-self-sign-up.md

 To manage the users who try to access your Developer Portal via self-sign-up, you can follow either of the following approaches:

 - **Enable auto-approval**: This involves automating the user approval process.
-Every user who signs up is allowed to access your Developer Portal by default.
+When you enable auto-approval, you allow each user who signs up to access your Developer Portal by default.
-- **Manually approve/reject**: This allows you to view all the user registrations in a list and approve/reject each registrationas required.
+- **Manually approve/reject**: This allows you to view all the user registrations in a list and approve/reject each registration as required.

 ### Enable auto-approval